nens/threedi-docs/source/h_onedee_flow.rst

 Broad crested
 ^^^^^^^^^^^^^

 For longer structures, frictional effects can become important.
-For the so-called broad-crested weirs and orifices an extra loss term is added to Bernoulli's equation.
+For the so-called broad-crested weirs and orifices an extra loss term is added to Bernoulli's equation (the term is added to the right-hand side of the  energy head balance equation at the top of this section).
 The extra head loss due to friction :math:`\Delta h_F` is computed as:

 .. math::
    \Delta h_F= \frac{c_f L u_{II}^2}{g R}